Pylons/pyramid/docs/quick_tutorial/tutorial_approach.rst

 Each of the first-level directories (e.g., ``request_response``) is a *Python project* (except as noted for the ``hello_world`` step).
 The ``tutorial`` directory is a *Python package*.
-At the end of each step, we copy a previous directory into a new directory to use as a starting point.
+At the start of each step, we usually copy a previous directory into a new directory to use as a starting point.